 Ability to Let Children Grow into the Mattress

-While smaller mattresses are sometimes more affordable, there is a big chance that your children will eventually grow out of it.
+While most smaller mattresses come at an affordable price point, there is a big chance that your children will eventually grow out of it.
 To save the most money, get your child a high quality, durable mattress for kids that they can grow into.